-Carey will be offering, “Fire & Air and the tarot in between.”
-In this workshop, We are being called to connect with the fire of our hearts and the winds of our mind.
+Carey will be offered, “Fire & Air and the tarot in between.”
+In this workshop, we were called to connect with the fire of our hearts and the winds of our mind.
 As our visions land in our heart and the fire in our heart dances with the winds of our mind, spinning wheels meet and conceive with the Tarot’s presence.
-Together we carry an intention to experience and journey to the fire of our hearts and the winds of our mind along with the Tarot who bridges their fine line.
+Together we carried an intention to experience and journey to the fire of our hearts and the winds of our mind along with the Tarot who bridges their fine line.
 A connection that grounds our visions into present time.

-She will also be leading an evening Spirit Pageant, “WILD HORSES: “Weaving the Fire, Dancing the Wind”
+She will also leading the evening Spirit Pageant, “WILD HORSES: “Weaving the Fire, Dancing the Wind”

-Jordan, Kelsey, Christine, and Donni will co-teach The Warrior’s Return, where participants have opportunity to learn the ancient Sagh’ic “Red Mountain Warrior Ritual,” a ceremony to welcome home the warrior and soothe the wounds of battle.
-In an act of love, we gather the battle-worn to home and hearth.
+Jordan, Christine, and Donni co-lead The Warrior’s Return, during which participants had the opportunity to learn the ancient Sagh’ic “Red Mountain Warrior Ritual,” a ceremony to welcome home the warrior and soothe the wounds of battle.
+In an act of love, we gathered the battle-worn to home and hearth.

 The Red Mountain Warrior Ritual celebrates the end to this great war between two peoples, as told in the Saga, with the joining together of the Warrior of the Wind and the Warrior of the Fire.